Digital-Defiance/OpenBook/README.md

 ## Mechanism of action

 We will utilize git status and git diff to determine changes and we will store all the parsed markdown in the database respository under a separate repo so that its hashes are managed separately.
+We will use 'remark' and 'remark-gfm' to parse the markdown at index time, and produce a collection of parsed markdown files, ready to query.
+This map will constitute the 'database'.

+From there we will build mongo-like mechanisms to query the data.

 ## Format